github/webauthn-json/README.md

 ## Contributions

-The scope of `webauthn-json` is fairly small — it's essentially feature-complete.
+The scope of `@github/webauthn-json` is fairly small — it's essentially feature-complete.
 However, we're happy to accept issues or pull requests that address the core goal of the project!